neondatabase/website/content/docs/extensions/pgvector.md

 An HNSW index creates a multilayer graph.
 It has better query performance than IVFFlat (in terms of speed-recall tradeoff), but has slower build times and uses more memory.
 Also, an index can be created without any data in the table since there isn’t a training step like IVFFlat.

-The following examples show how to add an HNSW index for the supported distance functions.
-The supported types include:
+The following examples show how to add an HNSW index for the supported distance functions, which include:

 - `vector` - up to 2,000 dimensions
 - `halfvec` - up to 4,000 dimensions